Aliases for PASK Gene

 Previous GeneCards Identifiers for PASK Gene

 This gene encodes a member of the serine/threonine kinase family that contains two PAS domains.
 Expression of this gene is regulated by glucose, and the encoded protein plays a role in the regulation of insulin gene expression.
 Downregulation of this gene may play a role in type 2 diabetes.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Nov 2011]

 GeneCards Summary for PASK Gene

 PASK (PAS Domain Containing Serine/Threonine Kinase) is a Protein Coding gene.
-Diseases associated with PASK include glanders.
 Among its related pathways are Glucose / Energy Metabolism.
-GO annotations related to this gene include protein serine/threonine kinase activity and phosphatidylinositol binding.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PIM1.

 UniProtKB/Swiss-Prot for PASK Gene

 Serine/threonine-protein kinase involved in energy homeostasis and protein translation.
 Phosphorylates EEF1A1, GYS1, PDX1 and RPS6.
 Probably plays a role under changing environmental conditions (oxygen, glucose, nutrition), rather than under standard conditions.
 Acts as a sensor involved in energy homeostasis: regulates glycogen synthase synthesis by mediating phosphorylation of GYS1, leading to GYS1 inactivation.
 May be involved in glucose-stimulated insulin production in pancreas and regulation of glucagon secretion by glucose in alpha cells; however such data require additional evidences.
 May play a role in regulation of protein translation by phosphorylating EEF1A1, leading to increase translation efficiency.
 May also participate to respiratory regulation.